-This Digital SkillUp website is developed as part of the European Digital Academy project (Grant Agreement LC-01390449) an 18 months’ project funded by the European Commission (Directorate-General for Communications Networks, Content and Technology), coordinated by EUN Partnership aisbl.
+This Digital SkillUp website is developed as part of the European Digital Academy project (Grant Agreement LC-01390449) a 24 months’ project funded by the European Commission (Directorate-General for Communications Networks, Content and Technology), coordinated by EUN Partnership aisbl.

 What Personal Data do We Collect via the website?